ColinKennedy/nvim2/README_6.md

 - <Space>G doesn't work cross-files all of the time.
 Probably replace that whole logic
 - Might possibly also not be able to handle submodules as expected

-- The :Rg command is window sizes are still fucked.

-- persistent-breakpoints doesn't load as expected.
-Fix
 - searcher / navigation mode ( project, c = class, f = function, m = method, etc)